CharitReddy/tea-omdb/README.md

 Home page has a search bar initially, and displays a grid of cards with basic details of movies once searched.

 ### Search Bar
-Search is triggered when a pause of 1s is detected in between 2 consecutive keystrokes, or when enter is hit, or when search icon is clicked.
+Search is triggered when a pause of 1s is detected in between 2 consecutive keystrokes, or when enter is hit, or when search icon is clicked.<br/>
 The clear button at the end clears the search and current results.

 ### List
 When any card in the grid is clicked, a Dialog opens displaying all the details of the movie.
 The dialog has a fixed title on top and close button on bottom, and the rest of the content is scrollable.

 ### Pages
-The limit for number of movies displayed at once is 10, and pages are available on the bottom of home page to view further results.
+The limit for number of movies displayed at once is 10, and pages are available on the bottom of home page to view further results.<br/>
 A new search will always start from Page 1 irrespective of current page.

 ### `Technical Details`
--All the components and icons used are from Material UI.
+-All the components and icons used are from Material UI.<br/>
 -The search functionality is Debounced.
-Search is not triggered for every change in user input, rather triggers on a pause of at least 1000ms/1s.
+Search is not triggered for every change in user input, rather triggers on a pause of at least 1000ms/1s.<br/>
 -Pagination is implemented as per the API response, with number of pages being total/10.
-Although the API documentation states valid range for pages is 1-100, pages greater than 100 seem to work fine too.
+Although the API documentation states valid range for pages is 1-100, pages greater than 100 seem to work fine too.<br/>
--All JSX is present in the folders Pages and Components according to the hierarchy.
+-All JSX is present in the folders Pages and Components according to the hierarchy.<br/>
---Entire business logic is present in the useHome hook inside src/pages/Home.
+--Entire business logic is present in the useHome hook inside src/pages/Home.<br/>
--The services folder has both BySearch and ByID API calls as functions.
+-The services folder has both BySearch and ByID API calls as functions.<br/>
--The utils folder has any reusable functions not specific to any of the above functionality.
+-The utils folder has any reusable functions not specific to any of the above functionality.<br/>
--The commons folder has interfaces being used at more than a single place.
+-The commons folder has interfaces being used at more than a single place.<br/>
--The translations folder has a translate function that accepts keys as input and displays the corresponding text from a given language file.
+-The translations folder has a translate function that accepts keys as input and displays the corresponding text from a given language file.<br/>
 -Only en.ts is present, and although change in language has not been implemented, it can easily be switched.
 A new language file has to be provided.
-If it has to be dynamic, a context/global state can be used to switch between the languages.
+If it has to be dynamic, a context/global state can be used to switch between the languages.<br/>

 ### `Folder Structure`